-During their development, the kidneys form with parts of three different structures, called:
+During their development, the kidneys form with parts from three different structures, as follows:

-What all three structures have in common is that they all form from the intermediate mesoderm of the embryo.
-In the cervical area, this mesoderm is segmented, thereafter caudally forming the uniform nephrogenic cord, whose epithelium protrudes as the kidney ridge next to the gonadal ridge.
+What the three structures have in common is that they all form from the intermediate mesoderm of the embryo.
+In the cervical area, this mesoderm is segmented, which then caudally forms the uniform nephrogenic cord, whose epithelium protrudes as the kidney ridge next to the gonadal ridge.
 Together, these two ridges form the urogenital fold.

-In the third week, the pronephros forms in the cervical nephrotomes.
-It is a functionless, segmented structure made out of a duct from which a series of tubules take off aiming toward the midline of the embryo, one on each side.
-Pronephros does not go further than a rudimentary state and regresses without ever having produced urine.
+In the third week of gestation, the pronephros forms in the cervical nephrotomes.
+The pronephros is a functionless, segmented structure made out of a duct from which a series of tubules branch off toward the midline of the embryo, one on each side.
+The pronephros does not develop beyond a rudimentary state and regresses without ever having produced urine.
 The two pronephric ducts (ducti pronephrici) that form at the lateral edge of the intermediate mesoderm remain in part.

-Immediately caudal to the pronephros, that is in the thoracic and lumbar area, a tubular structure called mesonephros begins to form from the end of the fourth week, while the pronephros is still regressing.
-This is an elongated organ, which is no longer segmented and has renal corpuscles or nephrons, which, for a short period, are able to produce urine.
+Immediately caudal to the pronephros—that is, in the thoracic and lumbar area—a tubular structure called the ‘mesonephros’ begins to form starting at the end of the fourth week, while the pronephros is still regressing.
+The mesonephros is an elongated organ; in contrast to the pronephros, it is no longer segmented and it has renal corpuscles or nephrons, which, for a short period, are able to produce urine.

 The mesonephros is connected to the pronephric duct via the mesonephric duct.
 Caudally, it continues as the mesonephric duct (ductus mesonephricus, or Wolffian duct).
 It connects to the cloaca.
 The Wolffian duct plays an essential role in the sexual development of men.
 The functionless remains of the mesonephric anlage are also found in women.

 The development of the metanephros, which constitutes the final urine-producing organ, is more complex.
-It develops from the fifth week, caudal to the mesonephros, in the lumbar area, from projections originating from the mesonephric tubule near its attachment to the cloaca called the ureteric buds.
+It develops starting at the fifth week and is caudal to the mesonephros.
+It forms in the lumbar area from projections that originate from the mesonephric tubule near its attachment to the cloaca, called the ‘ureteric buds.’
 At this time, the mesonephros is still regressing.
-Initially, the metanephros primarily functions for fluid and pressure balance rather than metabolism, since in embryos this function is performed by the placenta.
+Initially, the function of the metanephros is primarily for fluid and pressure balance rather than metabolism, because in embryos the placenta performs this function.

 The portion of undifferentiated intermediate mesoderm in contact with the tips of the branching ureteric bud is known as the metanephrogenic blastema.
 Signals released from the ureteric bud induce the differentiation of the metanephrogenic blastema into the renal tubules.